 Featuring classic songs, such as "We’re In the Money", "Shuffle Off to Buffalo", "Dames", "Lullaby of Broadway", and the show-stopping title track "42nd Street", the show guarantees all the glitz and glamour of any Broadway outing.

 Directed by Mark Bramble, who was the original co-author of the book and revived the production in 2001, 42nd Street features choreography by Randy Skinner, the man who worked on Gower Champion’s 1980 landmark original production, as well as previously having worked on the 2001 revival.

-42nd Street is set to bring the magic of Broadway back to the West End stage in this all-signing and all-dancing new production.
-With previews beginning on 20th March 2017 and an opening night on 4th April 2017, this is not to be missed.
+42nd Street brings the magic of Broadway back to the West End stage in this all-singing, all-dancing new production.
+With performances first beginning in March 2017 at the Theatre Royal Drury Lane, the magical musical continues to tap to sold-out London audiences.

 Who Should See It?The show is perfect for anyone who loves an impressive all-singing, all-dancing Broadway classic.
 Those who enjoyed A Chorus Line should definitely check out this show for a similar dance spectacular.